dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/data/binding-declarations-overview.md

 - If you don't set <xref:System.Windows.Data.Binding.ConverterCulture%2A>, the binding engine uses the `Language` property of the binding target object.
 In XAML, this defaults to `en-US` or inherits the value from the root element (or any element) of the page, if one has been explicitly set.

-- As long as the binding already has a data context (for instance, the inherited data context coming from a parent element), and whatever item or collection being returned by that context is appropriate for binding without requiring further path modification, a binding declaration can have no clauses at all: `{Binding}` This is often the way a binding is specified for data styling, where the binding acts upon a collection.
+- As long as the binding already has a data context (for example, the inherited data context coming from a parent element), and whatever item or collection being returned by that context is appropriate for binding without requiring further path modification, a binding declaration can have no clauses at all: `{Binding}`.
+This is often the way a binding is specified for data styling, where the binding acts upon a collection.
 For more information, see [Using Entire Objects as a Binding Source](../../../framework/wpf/data/binding-sources-overview.md#using-entire-objects-as-a-binding-source).

 - The default <xref:System.Windows.Data.Binding.Mode%2A> varies between one-way and two-way depending on the dependency property that is being bound.
 You can always declare the binding mode explicitly to ensure that your binding has the desired behavior.
 In general, user-editable control properties, such as <xref:System.Windows.Controls.TextBox.Text%2A?displayProperty=nameWithType> and <xref:System.Windows.Controls.Primitives.RangeBase.Value%2A?displayProperty=nameWithType>, default to two-way bindings, but most other properties default to one-way bindings.